From 6 April 2025: SMP £187.18/week

 Who Benefits from Spread Payments?

-• You wanta consistent monthly income throughout 52 weeks
+• You want a consistent monthly income throughout 52 weeks.

-• You plan to take the full year of maternity leave
+• You plan to take the full year of maternity leave.

-• Budgeting with variable income feels stressful
+• Budgeting with variable income feels stressful.

-• Your household depends on a predictable cash flow
+• Your household depends on a predictable cash flow.

 Request spread payments through your NHS Trust HR department before your maternity leave begins.